 3. Kashmiri women will have way more rights than they did — children, Dalits, LGBT people too.

 Previously, if you were a woman living in Jammu and Kashmir and married a non-Kashmiri from outside the state, you and your children could no longer own property in Kashmir.
 However, a Kashmiri man could marry a non-Kashmiri and still retain all property ownership and inheritance rights.
-Muslim women in the rest of India are protected against automatic divorce (triple talaq, where a man can divorce a woman by word of mouth only); until now, triple talaq still applied in Kashmir.
+Kashmiri women were “exempt” from India’s Domestic Violence Act with defined in broad terms domestic violence and offered protection to victims.
+Now they are not.
+And Muslim women in the rest of India are protected against automatic divorce (triple talaq, where a man can divorce a woman by word of mouth only); until now, triple talaq still applied in Kashmir.

 Children in India have a fundamental right to education under the Right to Education Act.
 Until now, Kashmiri children didn’t.